zeromq/ingescape/doc/content/blog/first_full_agent.md

 - The ingeScape editor and some special agents have the ability to stop other agents remotely,
 - An interruption signal is received by the agent from the operating system.

-For each of these cases, there a good practices to follow in order to avoid any dead lock between your application's threads and the ingeScape thread.
+For each of these cases, there are good practices to follow in order to avoid any dead lock between your application's threads and the ingeScape thread.

 <br>
 #### Which thread am i in ?